Home/Blog/Well-Being/Pregnancy & Reproduction/Safe & Effective Natural Remedies for Pregnancy Acne

 Natural Remedies for Pregnancy Acne

 Managing acne during pregnancy can be tricky due to the limitations on prescription and over-the-counter medications.
 Thankfully, several natural remedies can help soothe and manage breakouts safely.
+These are generally considered low-risk, but should be tested on a small patch of skin first to check for irritation.

 1. Apple Cider Vinegar Toner